Mark Speir

 Mark Speir (born April 28, 1968) is an American football coach.
-He is a senior analyst at Appalachian State University.
+He is the senior assistant to the head coach at Appalachian State University.
 Speir served as the head football coach at Western Carolina University from 2012 to 2021, compiling record of 33–68.
 He was released from his duties on April 9, 2021.
-Speir previously served as an assistant coach at Western Carolina, Presbyterian College, Elon University, and Appalachian State.
+Speir previously served as an assistant coach at Western Carolina, Presbyterian College, Elon University, University of Louisville, and the University of Cincinnati.

 Coaching career

 Speir started his coaching career while an undergraduate at Clemson, working as a student assistant from 1986 to 1989.
 He then spent six seasons on Steve Hodgin's staff at Western Carolina, coaching running backs from 1991 to 1993, linebackers in 1994, and the defensive line in 1995 and 1996 while also serving as recruiting coordinator.
 Speir moved to then-NCAA Division II Presbyterian in 1997, serving on Daryl Dickey's staff through the 1999 season.
 In 2000, he was hired to Al Seagraves' staff at Elon, where he served until 2002.
 In 2003, Speir was hired to Jerry Moore's staff at Appalachian State to serve as recruiting coordinator and to coach running backs.
 From 2005 to 2009, Speir coached the defensive line, and coach defensive ends and inside linebackers in 2010 and 2011, respectively.
 Speir was on the staff that won three consecutive national championships in 2005, 2006, and 2007.
 In 2009, Speir was named NCAA Division I FCS Assistant Coach of the Year by the AFCA.